 La Mandria, Fano Centro Citta – La Mandria serves mainly wood oven-baked pizza, grilled steak and pasta dishes.
 I ordered the gnocchi with meat ragu the first time we visited and then grilled filet mignon the second time, both of which were very good.
 Little T had a margherita pizza and Mr. G also had steak.

 Ristorante I 7 Archi, Mondolfo – I 7 Archi serves local specialties of the Marche region and is a lovely, family-friendly restaurant with a playground and beautiful gardens.
 We’ve been here a few times for special occasions and have always ate well.
 I had the passatelli with mushrooms which were delicious.
 Mr. G ordered grilled tuna and vegetables, while Little T enjoyed a simple dish of spaghetti with tomato sauce.

 One of the traditional dishes at Easter (and Christmas) is a heaping bowl of handmade cappelletti (small meat-filled, hat-shaped pasta) in broth.
 We actually have it very frequently year round outside of special occasions too – it’s one of our favorite dishes for lunchtime.

 And not the best picture, but for dessert on Easter, we had a scrumptious colomba di Pasqua, or “Easter dove”.
 It’s an Italian traditional cake shaped like a dove and topped with sugar and almonds.
 In case you’re wondering what we ate at Easter lunch between the cappelletti and colomba, we had breaded lamb chops, pancetta-wrapped turkey breast and sautéed green beans.

-I hope you enjoyed this photo tour of our springtime visit to Fano!
+I hope you enjoyed this photo tour of our Easter holiday in Fano, Italy!
 For more on Fano and the Marche region, have a look at these posts too;

 Pin for later